aryukas/AeroVision/README.md

-# 🔥 AeroVision: Wildfire Prediction & Monitoring System
+#  AeroVision: aircraft Prediction System

 AeroVision is a Machine Learning–powered system that predicts wildfire-prone areas using satellite imagery and environmental data.